teleprint-me/agent/README.md

 - GPT-OSS and Qwen3 for Agentic abilities.
 - Gemini, Jinaai, or Qwen3 for Embeddings

 Feel free to use any model you prefer.
-The model shoudld support the features for the provided task at hand.
+The model should support the features for the provided task at hand.
 Otherwise, it will perform poorly.

 ## Setup